AsG520/Bohr-Hydrogen-Atom-Simulation-Project/README.md

 - 2D representation of the Hydrogen atom.

 Math Concepts in Simulation
-- Vector Diagram
+- Vector Diagram.
-- Sine Trigonometric Function
+- Sine Trigonometric Function.
-- Cosine Trigonometric Function
+- Cosine Trigonometric Function.

 How it Works
 - The program initializes important variables for the frame, proton, electron, orbital shell, and colors.